MaggieAppleton/digital-gardeners/README.md

 - [Foamy NextJS](https://github.com/yenly/foamy-nextjs) - Basic Foam + NextJS with MDX starter for building a digital garden
 - [Dendron](https://www.dendron.so/) - A structured note taking tool that merges the freedom of Roam-like linking with the order hierarchical organization
 - [Roam-to-Garden](https://github.com/DoomHammer/roam-to-git/tree/roam-to-garden) - Turns a [Roam Research](https://roamresearch.com/) database into a Digital Garden
-- [Hyperdraft](https://hyperdraft.rosano.ca) - Notes app that makes it simple to create a static site from plaintext / Markdown.
+- [Hyperdraft](https://hyperdraft.rosano.ca) - Turn your text notes into a website as you write.
+No setup, no build, no deploy.
 - [Roam Garden](https://roam.garden/) - Turns a [Roam Research](https://roamresearch.com/) database into a Digital Garden
 - [Neuron](https://github.com/srid/neuron) - Managing and publishing system for plain-text Zettelkasten-style notes.